top of page

 Q- Do I have to own a horse to be a member?

-A- No. We welcome all members.
-You will need to own, lease, or borrow a horse for mounted lessons.
-But you do not need a horse to learn from unmounted lessons, participate in rallies, and volunteer at shows.
+A- No. We welcome all members!
+However if you want to participate in mounted lessons you will need to own, lease, or borrow a horse.
+But you do not need a horse to learn from unmounted lessons, participate in rallies, quiz, etc.

 Q- Does Wasatch Pony Club have a barn where members keep their horses?

-A- No. WPC does not have a dedicated barn for members.
-Our members keep their horses on property near their homes and transport their horses to the location of the mounted lessons, shows and rallies.
+A- We are not a pony club center so we do not have a dedicated barn.
+Our members transport their horses to the location of the mounted lessons, shows and rallies.

 Q- Can Wasatch Pony Club transport my horse to lessons/shows/rallies for me?

-A- No. WPC does not transport horses.
-However we do often carpool with one another, and if you are located near another member we could try to help with transport but no guarantees!
+A- WPC does not transport horses, but we do often carpool with one another.
+If you are located near another member we could help with transport!

 Q- How often does the club meet?

 A- WPC holds unmounted instruction 1-2 times a month during the winter.
-This instruction focuses on horse management knowledge needed to pass Pony Club ratings.
-From late spring to late fall (depending on weather) WPC holds mounted lessons and unmounted lessons for members.
+This instruction focuses on horse management knowledge needed to pass horse management Pony Club ratings.
+From late spring to late fall (Depending on weather) WPC holds mounted lessons and unmounted lessons for members.
 Lessons average 2-3 times a month when school is in session and may occur more frequently during the summer.

-A- WPC conducts annual surveys of members to determine best days for mounted and unmounted lessons.
+A- WPC conducts annual surveys of members to determine best days and locations for mounted and unmounted lessons.
+We are mostly based around the Ogden region.

 Q- What kind of mounted lessons are provided?